 - Infrastructure: Main station building, platforms, disused railway tracks.

-- State of Disrepair: Dilapidated buildings, roads overgrown with vegetation.
+- State of disrepair: Dilapidated buildings, roads overgrown with vegetation.

-5: The Sanatorium of Saint-Père
+5: The Saint-Père Sanatorium

 Site Features

-- State of Disrepair: Dilapidated buildings, abandoned medical equipment.
+- State of disrepair: Dilapidated buildings, abandoned medical equipment.

 - Access: Partially accessible, beware of unstable structures.